Read what parents are saying about LTK!

 Show reel (Film proof)

 The first year she only attended classes, but she caught the acting bug.
 In the second year she entered two eisteddfods and placed well.
 She is now in her fourth year of classes.
 Over the recent school holidays Breanna auditioned for a part in the Pied Piper at the Brisbane Arts Theatre.
-She loved the rehearsals and performing in the 15 shows, and has recently performed in Red Hood, Beauty and The Beast, Peter Pan, Stuart Little and as the lead spider Charlotte's Web, also at the Brisbane Arts Theatre.
+She loved the rehearsals and performing in the 15 shows, and went on to perform in Red Hood, Beauty and The Beast, Peter Pan, Stuart Little and as the lead spider Charlotte's Web, also at the Brisbane Arts Theatre.
 Breanna has now completed with honours up to level two with her Trinity College London Speech examinations.

 Melissa and her teachers have supported and encouraged Breanna from the start.
 These classes have given her so much confidence and have been a big influence on Breanna.
 Whether she eventually becomes an actress (her current career goal) or not, the skills Breanna has learned in these classes will help in any career, but most importantly they have given her confidence in herself.
 Letting Breanna attend these classes is the best decision I could have made for her development.
 She is the happiest she has ever been.